OpenVoiceOS/ovos-technical-manual/docs/config.md

 while `mycroft.conf` configures the voice assistant, `ovos.conf` configures the library

+all XDG paths across OpenVoiceOS packages build their paths taking `"base_folder"` from `ovos.conf` into consideration

-what this means is that `ovos.conf` decides what files are loaded by the `Configuration` class described above, as an end user or skill developer you should never have to worry about this
+`ovos.conf` decides what files are loaded by the `Configuration` class described above, as an end user or skill developer you should never have to worry about this

-all XDG paths across OpenVoiceOS packages build their paths taking `ovos.conf` into consideration
+`get_ovos_config` will return default values that load `mycroft.conf` unless otherwise configured.

 `ovos.conf` files are loaded in the following order, with later files taking priority over earlier ones in the list: